 - Military Child Care in Your Neighborhood (MCCYN)

-Military Child Care in Your Neighborhood (MCCYN) provides fee assistance for families of Full Time National Geospatial-Intelligence Agency Employees, with a Total Family Income (TFI) of $140,000 or less, who are unable to access installation sponsored child care.
-If an application is received from a family and it is determined that their TFI is over $140,000, then the family will not be eligible for the fee assistance program.
+Military Child Care in Your Neighborhood (MCCYN) provides fee assistance for families of Full Time National Geospatial-Intelligence Agency Employees, with a Total Family Income (TFI) of $143,780 or less, who are unable to access installation sponsored child care.
+If it is determined that a family’s TFI is over $143,780, then the family will not be eligible for the fee assistance program.

 MCCYN is an extension of the child care services offered at the various DoD installations throughout the United States.
 Qualifying MCCYN NGA Sponsors must be connected to an accredited provider to ensure their child(ren) are receiving community child care of comparable quality to the type of care administered at installation Child Development Center or Child Development Home programs.

 NGA Sponsors who are eligible to participate in MCCYN must select a provider with a state child care license, an inspection report dated within the last 12 months, a complete provider fee assistance application, an acceptable employee background check for all staff, and one of the following requirements for accreditation:

 In order for child care centers to meet MCCYN requirements, they must be accredited by one of the approved national accreditation agencies listed below:

 - National Association for the Education of Young Children (NAEYC)